 If you have a very active social media presence, you’ll most likely need the following features:

-Automated moderation rules.
-When you are dealing with a high volume of incoming messages, you have to put some kind of automation in place.
+Automated moderation rules: When dealing with a high volume of incoming messages, you have to implement some kind of automation.

 Am I Talking To A Wall